PKU-ASAL/pkuoslab-oj-frontend/README.md

-# SDUOJ Front End - React
+# PKUOSLAB-OJ Front End - React

+This front end is powered by [SDUOJ](https://github.com/SDUOJ/sduoj-web2)

-This response is a web system that use ``React`` to adapt more services of SDUOJ.
+This response is a web system that use ``React`` to adapt more services.

 This system is still in its early stages and there are still a large number of issues to be resolved.

 > Warning: This code currently contains a large number of unfixed warnings and has some performance issues, but is believed to be fixed in the future.
 (2023/02/19)

+## Hints for furture modification

+First, you should briefly know how JavaScript, React and HTML work.

+Then, you globally search the annotation `HRZ:`, which is marked by the author as comments, indicating that the following codes may influence the web layout, functionalities, or other things for customization.

 ## Prepare the environment